kwebio/kweb-core/docs/src/faq.md

     lines of code, while
     [vaadin/framework](https://github.com/vaadin/framework) is currently
     502,398 lines of code, almost a 100:1 ratio!
--   Vaadin doesn```t have any equivalent feature to Kweb```s [immediate events](https://docs.kweb.io/en/latest/events.html#immediate-events),
-    which has led to frequent
-    [complaints](https://stackoverflow.com/a/22848521/16050) of
-    sluggishness from Vaadin users because a server round-trip is required to update the DOM.
+-   Vaadin doesn't have any equivalent feature to Kweb's [immediate events](https://docs.kweb.io/en/latest/events.html#immediate-events), which has led to frequent [complaints](https://stackoverflow.com/a/22848521/16050) of sluggishness from Vaadin users because a server round-trip is required to update the DOM.
--   Vaadin brought a more desktop-style of user interface to the web browser, but since then we```ve realized that users generally prefer their websites to look like websites.
+-   Vaadin brought a more desktop-style of user interface to the web browser, but since then we've realized that users generally prefer their websites to look like websites.
--   This is why Kweb```s philosophy is to be a thin interface between server logic and the user```s browser, leveraging existing tools from the JavaScript ecosystem [when it makes sense](https://docs.kweb.io/en/latest/style.html).
+-   This is why Kweb's philosophy is to be a thin interface between server logic and the user's browser, leveraging existing tools from the JavaScript ecosystem [when it makes sense](https://docs.kweb.io/en/latest/style.html).
 -   Kweb was built natively for Kotlin, and takes advantage of all of